Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Brief summary and necessary modifications of QSD measures

-QSD measures need to be formulated in terms of density operators, so as to allow their applicability to mixed states.
-In books and papers, more often than not, expressions for F or QSD are assumed, either tacitly or explicitly, to involve Hermitian density operators of trace equal to unity.
-Coupling of an initially closed system to any reservoir, however, leads to decay.
-As a consequence, the reduced density operator of the system becomes non-Hermitian, while the trace decays usually to zero, as time tends to infinity.
-This implies that in expressions involving the density operator, its Hermitian adjoint, as well as the trace must be retained explicitly, even though typically at $t=0$ the trace is normalized to unity.
+In books and papers, more often than not, expressions for F or QSD are assumed, either tacitly or explicitly, to involve density operators of trace equal to unity.
+However, since in our approach, the trace of the reduced density operator decays, the expression for the QSD needs to be modified accordingly.

 To illustrate the issue, let us consider the most common and straightforward QSD measure, referred to as the trace distance.
 It is defined by \beq D_T \equiv \frac{1}{2} \Tr \abs{ρ-σ} \eeq where $\abs{A}$, for a matrix $A$, stands for $\sqrt{A^{\dagger}A}$ which stands for the positive definite square root of the matrix under the radical symbol, with $A^{\dagger}$ being the Hermitian adjoint of $A$.
+Although slight variations of the definition of the square root of a matrix can be found in the literature, we adopt the one most commonly found in the literature on quantum information \cite{ref43}.
 Applying the above definition to the expression for the trace distance, we obtain

 \beq D_T = \frac{1}{2} \Tr \sqrt{ \left( ρ^{\dagger} ρ + σ^{\dagger} σ - ρ^{\dagger} σ - σ^{\dagger} ρ \right)} \eeq